Ken Muse

 Today’s post is more of a short tip.
 Using a matrix strategy in a build makes it easy to repeat the same set of steps with different sets of parameters.
 For each set of parameters, a new run will be created.
 These are commonly used to create a build (or test) for multiple platforms, split tests into multiple runs, or execute code in multiple environments or containers.

 Actions are far more configurable than most people realize, thanks to the power of expressions.
 Most of the fields in a workflow that can accept a value will also accept an expression.
 The expression can provide a single value (such as a string) or a complex object (using fromJson).
 Creating dynamic values often requires some amount of compute to run the script or programming logic.
 As a result, the first step is to create a job.
 Next, in the steps perform any logic or calculations in the language of your choice.
 You can then append a line to a special file to create an output.
 That file is stored in the environment variable GITHUB_OUTPUT.
-It simply expects to receive an entry in the form name=value.
+It expects to receive an entry in the form name=value.
 To be able to retrieve that value, make sure to provide an id for the step.
 You can then use outputs at the job level to declare a job-level output based on your step output.

 1{